You’ll LOVE this ginger candy recipe.

 What you’ll need…

-- A pound of fresh ginger
+- 1 pound fresh ginger

-- About a pound of sugar
+- About 1 pound sugar

 Begin the ginger candy recipe by preparing the ginger.
 I don’t feel that it’s necessary to peel ginger.
 However, if you’d like to do this, I recommend using a spoon to gently scrape off the papery sheath.
 Once the root is either peeled or well washed, slice it fairly thin, but not paper thin.